-Southwest Skillet Chili Mac
+Southwest Skillet Chili Mac & Video

-This 1 skillet southwest chili mac is so easy and quick to throw together and so completely satisfying.
+This one skillet southwest chili mac is so easy and quick to throw together and so completely satisfying.
 It’s really easy to spice up more if you like (just add more cayenne), or leave it out completely if you have a milder palate.
 I like to finish this off in the broiler, I like the way it melts the cheese better than just covering it and melting the cheese on the stove.
 If you don’t have a cast iron skillet, you can use a Dutch oven or an oven safe skillet.

 - olive oil - 2 tbsp